 This post comes to us from new group facilitators Yasmeen Shorish and Shea Swauger.
-Yasmeen Shorish is the Data Services Coordinator at James Madison University.
+Yasmeen Shorish is an Associate Professor and the Data Services Coordinator at James Madison University.
 Her research focuses on changes in scholarly communication, data information literacy, and issues related to representation and social justice in librarianship.
 Shea Swauger is the Head of Researcher Support Service at the Auraria Library in Denver, Colorado.
 He is passionate about the intersection of technology, data, and ethics and their impact how people interact with information and with each other.
 His research areas are in critical data studies, Open Data, and civic engagement.

 There is a perennial conversation in libraries about demonstrating value, sometimes formulated as showing our relevance or effectiveness to our stakeholders, that circulates in most library administration meetings and disciplinary publications.
-Often the techniques employed to justify a library’s value or effectiveness is through the collection and analysis of some kind of data: use of our collections or technology, building access, instruction assessment, website visits, etc. In addition to this conversation, the drive for utilizing learning analytics in higher education systems has increased the impetus of data collection and analysis.
+Often the technique employed to justify a library’s value or effectiveness is through the collection and analysis of some kind of data: use of our collections or technology, building access, instruction assessment, website visits, etc. In addition to this conversation, the drive for utilizing learning analytics in higher education systems has increased the impetus of data collection and analysis.
 Given these factors, libraries and higher education institutions are increasingly investing in products and systems that can track and correlate user behavior via data and technology.

 A library’s adoption and participation in these systems is not without ethical concerns, and there could be consequences in terms of patron privacy that directly contradict some of the tenets laid out in our Professional Code of Ethics, such as the right to confidentiality and the prioritization of patrons, colleagues, and institutions over private interests.
 The Technologies of Surveillance Interest Group will interrogate the methods and ethical implications of some of these technologies and seeks to establish guidelines for how to operationalize that interrogation, whether in systems that we create or purchase, or ones that our larger institutions do.